About our Geopark

 Our geopark tells the story of Te Riu-a-Māui (Zealandia), Earth’s eighth continent, and the forces that shaped the landscapes we see today.
 Here you can explore ancient seabeds, fossil-rich limestone formations, braided rivers, Māori rock art, and coastal wonders that reveal millions of years of Earth’s history.

-By exploring this Geopark you will discover geological heritage of international significance and learn about the stories of the land and its people.
+By exploring this geopark you will discover geological heritage of international significance and learn about the stories of the land and its people.

 What is a UNESCO Global Geopark?